mjstraughan/CubingHistory/docs/3x3/Methods/Waterman.md

 ### Waterman

 The Waterman method was developed in 1981.
 As booklet was produced describing the method and published as part of Cubing For Fun [1].
+View an archive of the booklet <a href="/archive/Documents/WatermanBooklet.pdf">here</a>.

 ![](img/Waterman/Waterman.png)